 We used real-time job analysis software to examine nearly 8,000 animator job postings from the past year.* The data revealed the top 10 skills employers are seeking in candidates.

 - User interface (UI) design

 Don’t be intimidated by the list above.
 Many of these skills are covered in the curriculum of an animation program.

 So … are you up for the challenge?

-Bringing dynamic characters to life is an exciting job, but an animation career isn’t always a walk in the park.
+Bringing dynamic images to life is an exciting job, but a career in animation isn’t exactly a walk in the park.
 Many animators work long hours, including nights and weekends, to adhere to strict deadlines.
-But if you’re passionate about animation and determined to succeed, the high-pressure, fast-pace environment shouldn’t faze you a bit.
+But if you’re passionate about animation and determined to succeed, the high-pressure, fast-paced environment shouldn’t faze you one bit.

 If you’re ready to take the next step, visit our animation and motion graphics degree page to learn how we can help prepare you for success in the field.

 If you’re still not sure this is the right path for you, check out our article "6 Signs You Should Be Working in Animation."

 *Burning-Glass.com (analysis of 7,959 animator job postings, February 01, 2016–January 31, 2017).

 EDITOR'S NOTE: This article was originally published in September 2013.
 It has since been updated to include information relevant to 2017.